+Mission

-Mission Ignite the spark, reveal the champion
+Ignite the spark, reveal the champion.

 The Woodland Academy Trust is an inclusive and ambitious Trust committed to achieving the best possible outcomes for all children.
 We believe that every individual has a unique gift to offer and as educators through providing a rich and diverse curriculum, we seek opportunities to reveal this.
-Our core mission, vision and values were revisited in spring and summer 2021.
+Our core mission, vision and values were relaunched in September 2021 and are revisited Trust-wide annually via INSET days and ongoing all year round.